coonwg1/ezscore/README.md

     `wget -qO- https://astral.sh/uv/install.sh | sh`

+For Windows, you can use `powershell`:

+    `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`

 ### Install ezscore
 Once you have `uv` installed, you can install `ezscore-f` from Terminal after navigating to the directory of your choice: